 In this chapter we consider a more abstract approach to heat engine, refrigerator and heat pump cycles, in an attempt to determine if they are feasible, and to obtain the limiting maximum performance available for these cycles.
 The concept of mechanical and thermal reversibility is central to the analysis, leading to the ideal Carnot cycles.
 (Refer to Wikipedia: Sadi Carnot a French physicist, mathematician and engineer who gave the first successful account of heat engines, the Carnot cycle, and laid the foundations of the second law of thermodynamics).
+For more information on this subject, refer to a paper: A Meeting between Robert Stirling and Sadi Carnot in 1824 presented at the 2014 ISEC.

 We represent a heat engine and a heat pump cycle in a minimalist abstract format as in the following diagrams.
 In both cases there are two temperature reservoirs TH and TL, with TH > TL.